Bound by Corruption by BelovedStranger

 Rather than answer, he said, “Seeking out the bandit forces for questioning was the simpler action of our limited choices.
 With that resource exhausted, we move on to the next available option.”

 “Sorry,” she muttered shamefaced.
+“For thinking the worst,” she explained unnecessarily.

 The saucy wench dared to roll her eyes at him.
 Amused, he grinned, and surprisingly, her face relaxed.
 She didn’t smile back at him, but her tension ebbed from her.
-Then she frown.
+Then she frowned.
 “Is the spell dangerous?”

 He lifted am imperious brow.
 “You doubt my abilities?”